yannisun/yannisun.github.io/tools.md

 #### HOTSPOT (2023) &nbsp; &nbsp; <a href="https://academic.oup.com/bioinformatics/article/39/5/btad283/7136643?login=true"> <u>Paper</u> </a>  &nbsp; &nbsp; <a href="https://github.com/Orin-beep/HOTSPOT"> <u>Code</u> </a>

 HOTSPOT is a deep learning tool based on the Transformer model, specifically designed for predicting the hosts of plasmids.
 You can easily input your plasmid DNA sequences (complete plasmids or contigs) into HOTSPOT to obtain prediction results of the hosts' taxa, ranging from phylum to species level.
 An early stop mechanism based on Monte Carlo dropout is also implemented to predict high-confidence hosts’ taxa in higher taxonomic levels for broad-host-range plasmids.

+### Tools for Bacteria

+#### StrainScan (2023) &nbsp; &nbsp; <a href="https://microbiomejournal.biomedcentral.com/articles/10.1186/s40168-023-01615-w"> <u>Paper</u> </a>  &nbsp; &nbsp; <a href="https://github.com/liaoherui/StrainScan"> <u>Code</u> </a>

+StrainScan is an efficient, accurate, and high-resolution tool for bacterial strain-level composition analysis.
+It takes a reference database and sequencing data as input, and outputs a detailed bacterial strain composition report.
+Compared to other bacterial strain identification methods, StrainScan can efficiently distinguish highly similar co-existing strains by leveraging a tree-based indexing structure and informative k-mers.

 ### Other tools
 #### SourceID-NMF (2024)  &nbsp; &nbsp; <a href="https://github.com/ZiyiHuang0708/SourceID-NMF"> <u>Code</u> </a>